 Omegle is currently unavailable to download as an app on the both the Apple App Store and Google Play Store, but Omegle offers a workaround on their website, where an app version of Omegle can be downloaded – with limited capabilities.

 Teenagers are naturally curious, so themes such as mature content, alcohol, and violence may actually not be so much of a deterrent for them.
 Hiding behind anonymity, they can explore without having to register a username or giving away anything that reveals who they really are.
 Chatting to strangers on Omegle could also be a reflection of adolescents’ (legitimate) privacy concerns, where they’re free from watchful eyes or judgment.

-Despite its warning to users not to “get pervy,” Omegle is an app that allows users to have private conversations with strangers about anything they like, and this often includes sex, drugs, and violence.
-Although you can stop a chat any time you want, many users ask for their chat partner’s age, sex, and location before beginning a conversation, which could put younger users at risk.
-Omegle is available for iPhone, iPad, iPod Touch, and Android.
+Despite its community guidelines stating “nudity, pornography and sexually explicit conduct and content are prohibited” on the moderated version of the service, Omegle is a site that allows users to have private conversations with strangers about anything they like, and this often includes sex, drugs, and violence.
+Although you can stop a chat any time you want, many users ask for their chat partner’s age, sex, and location before beginning a conversation, which means younger users could be at risk of giving away private information.

 In fact, the dangers are real: in 2014, two teenage girls met with a 21-year-old man after chatting through Omegle.
 The man, Casey Chinn, took them to his home in his car and sexually assaulted them both.
 Bottom line – anyone can use Omegle, and the anonymity makes it the ideal place for predators to hide.